LINC-BIT/VLASelect/README.md

   - **Resource-constrained on-device training**: In existing agentic AI systems, the resource-intensive training of deployed VLA models has become a critical bottleneck.

-- **Method**:

-  - In this paper,
-  we present VLASelect, a framework that takes the dynamics of agents’ interactive environment into account to enable **large-small model collaborative learning**.
+- **Method: large-small model collaborative learning**:

-  - In online RL, VLASelect employs an agent’s small model to quickly explore the environment, **selectively transfers** its positive knowledge to the agent’s large model, and compensates its learning ability by swapping in the large model’s most accuracy-related neurons.
+  - **Selective knowledge transfer**: In online RL, VLASelect employs an agent’s small model to quickly explore the environment, and selectively transfers its positive knowledge to the agent’s large model, and compensates its learning ability by swapping in the large model’s most accuracy-related neurons.
-  - In doing so, our approach combines the strengths of large models’ high learning capacity and small models’ low training costs via **neuron-grained knowledge exchange**.
+  - **Neuron-grained knowledge exchange**: In doing so, our approach combines the strengths of large models’ high learning capacity and small models’ low training costs via low-overhead network neuron exchange.

     ![](Method.png)